Today you’ll learn how to “Print Then Cut” images with your Cricut Maker or Explore.

 These types of images are often very busy, or they usually have a solid background.
-They require extra work because you need to isolate the part of the image you want to actually cut.
+They require extra work because you need to isolate the image you want to cut.

 It can only read the edges of it.
 So, unless you want to cut the whole thing and not something inside it, you would need to delete the background.

 These images have certain names and/or extensions and you can recognize them when they end in .jpg, .gif, .bmp.

-For instance, If you only wanted to cut the word dream and the star behind it, then you would need to delete the pink background color; otherwise, you would print the whole design and cut a square.
+For instance, If you only wanted to cut the word dream and the star behind it, you would need to delete the pink background color; otherwise, you would print the whole design and cut a square.

 You can do this in Cricut Design Space very easily, and I will cover how to do it in the step-by-step tutorial.

 2) Images with a Transparent Background

 These images are the perfect fit for the Print then Cut option because the main image, text, or element you want to cut is isolated and placed on a transparent background.

 However, these images can lose some of their quality and look pixelated if you try to make them bigger.

 You can recognize them when they end in .png.

 Those little grey and white squares represent transparency.
 Therefore, you don’t have a background to delete, so if you set this image as a “Print then Cut,” the blade will go around the word dream and the star.

 However, since this a single image, you can’t separate the star from the word.

 3) Vector Images

 These are the best images you can use across Cricut Design Space.
 They are also called SVG or Cut files.
-The good thing about these images is that they can be resized without losing any quality.
+The good thing about SVG files is that you can resize them without losing any quality.